usnistgov/REFPROP-manager/README.md

 * The headers for REFPROP come from the [REFPROP-headers](https://github.com/CoolProp/REFPROP-headers) repo (MIT license).

 ## In Python
 As motivation, here is a small example in Python of calling the manager class, with a lot of the details hidden away.
-What you need to know is that the interface looks, to the user, EXACTLY like the "normal" python wrapper.
-Additional examples in C++11 are shown below (work in progress).
+What you need to know is that the interface looks, to the user, EXACTLY like the "normal" Python wrapper.

 In Python:
 ``` python